A revealing truth about myself

 In this instance, the root cause remains unidentified.
 But in a previous flood that affected homes in my estate, the culprit was clear: neglect and lack of supervision.
 For two consecutive years, neighbours suffered.
 Thanks to one of the residents who climbed up the slope to check, we later discovered a clogged drain on an elevated road.

-Once a tree trunk was removed, the flooding ceased.
+Once the tree trunk was removed, the flooding ceased.
 It poured last night, yet no homes were hit—proof that proper maintenance matters.

 My appeal to HRH the Sultan is for a shift in culture and mindset of the local and state governments.
 I’m mindful, however, that even after Sultan Sharafuddin’s symbolic painting of frogs and primates in the August House, little has changed.